 - Random Testing: Every school will randomly test weekly unvaccinated students, who have submitted consent for testing, at a threshold of ten percent of unvaccinated students per school population (Pre-K and Kindergarten are excluded).

 How Hybrid Learning Works

 Hybrid learning combines in-class instruction and at-home learning.
 This allows us to limit the number of students in the building each day for safe social distancing, while still ensuring that students can benefit from direct interaction with teachers and peers.

 - During days in class, teachers will provide direct whole-class instruction and small-group instruction.
 These days will be used primarily to introduce new topics, provide small group and one-on-one instructional support, and conduct assessments to monitor student progress towards standards.

 - Students will be assigned additional activities to work on independently for there at-home learning days.
 These activities will allow students to apply and practice what they learned in class.
 There may be a combination of technology-based learning activities and offline worksheets, projects, and writing assignments.
 At-home learning activities are an important part of the learning process and will be graded.

-- Teachers and intervention specialists will have limited virtual "office hours" (on Google Class) after school hours Monday - Fridays at 2:00 to 2:20.
-Students who have questions or need extra support can check in with their teachers during their office hours for help with at-home learning assignments.
+- Teachers and intervention specialists will have limited virtual "office hours" (on Google Class) after school hours Wednesday's at 7:30am to 8;00am.
+S

 - Students with IEPs or 504 plans, or who have been identified as at-risk for not meeting academic standards, may have additional one-on-one intervention provided virtually.